 Martí was born in Barcelona in 1989.
 In July 2013, he graduated in Civil Engineering from the Universitat Politècnica de Catalunya (UPC).
 During his studies at UPC, he took part in the exchange program with the Imperial College London, where he studied the last year in Civil Engineering with a focus in structural and geotechnical engineering.
 His research project topic was the adaptation of the direct strength method to stainless steel cold-formed sections, led by Dr. Leroy Gardner.

 Between January and July of 2014, Martí worked in Odgers Berndtson Management Consultants.
 During this time, he participated in an interdepartmental efficiency project for a multinational, top-tier, e-commerce company.
 Meanwhile he was awarded the Balsells Fellowship to undertake a Maste'sr degree in Structural Engineering at CU Boulder, starting in the fall of 2014.

 Martí likes to spend his free time playing different sports: rock climbing, soccer, windsurfing and snowboarding, as well as reading and travelling.

 Andrea was born in Barcelona in 1992, but her family moved to Tarragona when she was 8 and has lived there ever since.
 In June 2014, she graduated in Chemical Engineering from the Universitat Rovira i Virgili (URV).

-In 2014, she was awarded the Balsells International Mobility Project in order to do a research project at the University of Colorado Boulder focused on the use of biomaterial matrices as culture models to understand heart valve disease.
-The same year she was awarded a Balsells Graduate Fellowship to pursue a master’s degree in Chemical and Biological Engineering.
+In 2014, she accepted a Balsells International Mobility Program research internship at the University of Colorado Boulder, focused on the use of biomaterial matrices as culture models to understand heart valve disease.
+The same year, she was awarded a Balsells Graduate Fellowship to pursue a master’s degree in Chemical and Biological Engineering.